Subrata Mukherjee: Later career

 In the 2006 state elections, he came third in the Chowranghee seat as a Congress candidate.
 In 2006, the Congress had also fielded Mukherjee for the biennial election for a Rajya Sabha seat, but he failed to win.

 In 2009, he fought from Bankura Lok Sabha constituency on the Congress ticket and lost.

 In May 2010, Mukherjee left the Indian National Congress again and rejoined Trinamool Congress, leaving the post of Pradesh Congress Working President.
-He contested the 2011 Assembly elections from the Ballygunge seat.
+He contested the 2011 Assembly elections from the Ballygunge seat, which he retained in 2016 with increased margin.

 Cabinet Minister

-Pranab Mukherjee being received by the Governor of West Bengal, M.K.
+President of India Pranab Mukherjee being received by the Governor of West Bengal, M.K.
 Narayanan and West Bengal MIC, Public Health Engineering and Panchayat & Rural Development, Subrata Mukherjee, on his arrival.

 In 2011, after the Trinamool Congress won a majority in the West Bengal Legislative Assembly, he was made Minister for Public Health Engineering under Chief Minister Mamata Banerjee.
 In December 2011, he was given the additional charge of Panchayati Raj & Rural Development ministry, and replaced Chandranath Sinha.

 In February 2012, he was made the All India President of the INTTUC, instead of Sobhandeb Chatterjee.
 In the 2019 Loksabha elections, he fought from Bankura and lost to Subhas Sarkar of the BJP.
 He won with huge margin in 2021 vidhan sabha election from Ballygunge.